qursa-uc3m/qkd-ipsec-docker-test/README.md

 # QKD-IPSec Docker Testing Environment

+> **IMPORTANT NOTE:** The [qursa-uc3m strongSwan](https://github.com/qursa-uc3m/strongswan) repository (https://github.com/qursa-uc3m/strongswan) is temporarily unavailable.
+Since this repository is required during the Docker build process, the environment cannot be built until the repository is restored.
+We expect it to be available again soon.
+Please check back later.

 This repository contains a testing environment for our QKD-enabled strongSwan [fork](https://github.com/qursa-uc3m/strongswan/tree/qkd) which integrates Quantum Key Distribution into (in substitution of the) the IKEv2 protocol.
 The setup uses Docker containers to simulate a client-server (Alice-Bob) environment for testing secure communication channels.

 The testing environment is derived from the [strongX509/docker](https://github.com/strongX509/docker) project and modified to support our QKD integration testing.